Yasmani Grandal Preview, Player Props: White Sox vs. Tigers

 Yasmani Grandal At The Plate

-- Grandal has an RBI in 23 of 106 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in one contest.
+- Grandal has an RBI in 23 of 108 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 23.6% of his games this season, with more than one run scored in 4.7%.
+- In 23.1% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (4.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.